Why is this medication prescribed?

 Glatiramer may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

-- pain, redness, swelling, itching, or lump in the place where you injected glatiramer
+- pain, redness, swelling, itching, or lump at the injection site

 - abnormal dreams

-- pain in the back, neck, or any other part of the body
+- pain in the back, neck, or other parts of the body

 - severe headache